cs230-stanford/website-spring-2020/faq.md

 ## Should final project use only methods taught in classroom?
 No, we don't restrict you to only use methods/topics/problems taught in class.
 That said, you can always consult a TA if you are unsure about any method or problem statement.

-## Is it okay to use a dataset that is not public ?
+## Is it okay to use a dataset that is not public?
 We don't mind you using a dataset that is not public, as long as you have the required permissions to use it.
 We don't require you to share the dataset either as long as you can accurately describe it in the Final Report.

 ## Is it okay to combine the CS230 term project with that of another class ?